developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/api/barcode/index.md

 ## Enabling the API
 There are two methods of enabling the Barcode API:

-* Include all ebapi modules
+* Include all 'ebapi' modules
 * Include only the required API modules

 For either of these methods, one or more files must be copied to the device from the `/Enterprise Browser/JavaScript Files/Enterprise Browser` directory on the computer that contains the Enterprise Browser installation.